microsoft/autogen/docs/design/03 - worker-protocol.md

 ## Worker protocol flow

-The worker protocol has three phases, following the lifetime of the worker: initiation, operation, and termination.
+The worker protocol has three phases, following the lifetime of the worker: initialization, operation, and termination.

 ### Initialization

 When the worker process starts, it initiates a connection to a service process, establishing a bi-directional communication channel which messages are passed across.
 Next, the worker issues zero or more `RegisterAgentType(name: str)` messages, which tell the service the names of the agents which it is able to host.

-* TODO: What other metadata should the worker give to the service?
+- TODO: What other metadata should the worker give to the service?
-* TODO: Should we give the worker a unique id which can be used to identify it for its lifetime?
+- TODO: Should we give the worker a unique id which can be used to identify it for its lifetime?
 Should we allow this to be specified by the worker process itself?

 ### Operation